Mitchel0058/schedule-viewer-team-17/readme.md

 # Schedule viewer
-An view on the schedule.
+This is a project aimed at displaying schedule information for the HBO-ICT program of the HZ.

+It contains multiple containers / services

+## excelToJSON
+This project parses an excel to workable json file.
+This is currently not a micro service that runs in the docker environment.
+This service should be combined with the ScheduleAPI (container 1)

-## Schedule API
+## Container 1 - Schedule API
-A docker container responsible for tranferring an JSON output to different routes.
+A docker container responsible for tranferring an JSON output via different routes.

-### Routes
-Base uri: `http:/localhost/api/v1/schedule`

-`schedule/term/{number}`

-`schedule/term/{number}`

-## Viewer
+## Container 2 - Viewer
 A viewer, responsible for viewing the schedule in different ways and filtering through the data

-## Error reporting (enhancement)
+## Container 3 - Error reporting (enhancement)
 Based on business rules; the error reporting container checks whether or not some rules are not met.

-Rules
-- availability of teachers
-- amount of students that fits in one room
-- Still VACATURES
-- Amount of hours spent by a teacher

-## Add your own excel (enhancement)
-Save an excel file to the system and let
+This container is not working at the moment.

 ## Installation